Join us at TouchBase Pears and MAC Birmingham for a celebration of the senses.

 As part of the work that has been created Interpreters (Deafblind and BSL), captioning and audio description are embedded throughout the festival.

-Sensibility has been co-produced by the Midlands Arts Centre, Sense Arts and co-directed by Graeae Theatre Company and Steph Singer (BitterSuite/Open Senses Festival).
+Sensibility has been co-produced by the Midlands Arts Centre, Sense Arts and co-directed by Graeae Theatre Company and Steph Singer (BitterSuite/Open Senses Festival), in collaboration with artists Justin Wiggan, Lynn Cox, Saranjit Birdi and InterACTION.

 Unlock the Sensory Labyrinth